‘I knew I couldn’t win’: Cavendish dissescts finish as Philipsen wins against at Tour

 Jasper Philipsen and Caleb Ewan reached the line together on the Circuito Paul Armagnac, a motor racing track here in south-west France, after a crash-riddled drag race along the 700m home straight.
 They lunged, and Philipsen pipped Ewan by centimetres to claim back-to-back stage wins and cement his position as the alpha sprinter at this Tour de France.

 Cavendish came in fifth, one spot better than in Bayonne on Monday but still looking at the fight rather than contesting it himself.
-That historic 35th stage win still eludes him, but there are at least four more chances – if he keeps improving his place at this rate then he should win by Paris.
+That historic 35th stage win still eludes him, but there are at least four more chances – if he keeps improving his place at this rate then perhaps he will win by Paris.

 This was another low-paced day in the peloton, the result perhaps of everyone knowing what’s to come: two hard days in the high Pyrenees.
-After a gentle 190km the pack arrived in Nogaro as one, then swept through the narrow funnel on to the track for the final 3km.
+After a gentle 190km the pack arrived in Nogaro as one, then swept through a narrow funnel on to the track for the final 3km.

 It is not often the Tour finishes on a motor racing circuit and that may have played into the tense climax.
 As the riders jostled for position coming into the finale there were three crashes, one of which wiped out one of the favourites for the sprint, Fabio Jakobsen, and later Cavendish’s Astana teammate Luis Leon Sanchez, while Ewan’s Lotto-Dstny teammate Jacopo Guarnieri suffered a broken collarbone.